 \section{Introduction}

-Large Language Models (LLMs) like Google's Gemini \cite{geminiteam2023gemini}, Meta's LLaMA 3 \cite{touvron2023llama}, and OpenAI's GPT 4 \cite{openai2023gpt4} can mimic human-like comprehension and text generation \cite{zheng2024judging}.
-Consequently, it is challenging to judge whether a text is authored by a human or generated by an LLM.
-This issue is highlighted by the recent lawsuit initiated by The New York Times against OpenAI and Microsoft, concerning the use of their articles as training data for AI models, emphasizing the urgent need for effective methods to identify and safeguard digital content ownership \cite{initial_suit}.
+Large Language Models (LLMs) can mimic human-like comprehension and text generation \cite{zheng2024judging}.
+Consequently, judging whether a text is authored by a human or generated by an LLM is challenging.
+This issue is highlighted by the recent lawsuit of The New York Times against OpenAI and Microsoft concerning the use of their articles as training data for AI models, emphasizing the need for effective methods to identify and safeguard digital content ownership \cite{initial_suit}.

-\textbf{Text Watermarking} provides crucial solutions to protect intellectual property rights, identify ownership, and keep track of digital content.
+\textbf{Text Watermarking} provides key solutions to protect intellectual property rights, identify ownership, and keep track of digital content.
 These techniques embed imperceptible signals or identifiers within digital text documents, which are then used to track the document's origins \cite{jalil2009review,kamaruddin2018review}.
-In particular, they aid in tracking the different production sources of text, both human-written and LLM-generated, helping prevent their unauthorized without the owner's consent.
-Recently, many papers have been published in this direction, reflecting the growing research interest in the field.
+In particular, they aid in tracking the different production sources of text, both human-written and LLM-generated, helping prevent their unauthorized use without the owner's consent.

 Given this increasing research focus on watermarking techniques, it is important to review various methods, their applications, strengths and limitations.
-This includes the systematic categorization of current research literature and highlighting key open challenges.
+This includes systematically categorizing current research literature and highlighting key open challenges.
 The following contributions of our work distinguish it from previous surveys:

-\begin{itemize}[leftmargin=*] \itemsep{0em} \parskip{0em} \parsep{0em} \item \textbf{Taxonomy Construction:} We seek to help future researchers in navigating the field of text-watermarking by categorizing various techniques and methods.
+\begin{itemize}[leftmargin=*] \itemsep{0em} \parskip{0em} \parsep{0em} \item \textbf{Taxonomy Construction:} We seek to help future researchers navigate text-watermarking by categorizing various techniques and methods.
+Unlike traditional surveys, our paper aims to use the constructed taxonomy to provide an up-to-date list of research challenges for the text watermarking field instead of the most up-to-date survey of the field.
 For this task, we focus on \emph{application-driven intentions, evaluation data sources, and watermark addition methods}.
 We also enlist potential adversarial attacks against these methods to caution readers.